K Street (Washington, D.C.): Location

-K Street NE briefly reappears further east in the Carver neighborhood, extending from Blandensburg Road for six blocks to Maryland Avenue NE.
+K Street NE briefly reappears further east in the Carver neighborhood, extending from Bladensburg Road for six blocks to Maryland Avenue NE.

 The westernmost (Georgetown) segment of K street NW was known as Water Street prior to the Georgetown street renaming of 1895.
 West of 33rd Street NW, the United States Postal Service still recognizes both "K Street" and "Water Street" in addresses.
 The westernmost end of K Street occupies the former right of way of the Georgetown Branch of the Baltimore and Ohio Railroad.
 When that line was abandoned, K Street was extended west to the Washington Canoe Club.
 The rest of the Georgetown right of way is now occupied by the Capital Crescent Trail, which begins at the terminus of K Street.

-The southern K Street runs between the Potomac and Anacostia rivers, crossing the Southwest and Southeast quadrants (as K Street SW and K Street SE, respectively).
+The southern K Street runs between the Potomac and Anacostia rivers, crossing the Southwest and Southeast quadrants, as K Street SW and K Street SE, respectively.

 Traffic configuration

 Current

-K Street provides a major east-west thoroughfare for traffic through Washington, primarily from Mount Vernon Square to the Whitehurst Freeway.
+K Street provides a major east–west thoroughfare for traffic through Washington, primarily from Mount Vernon Square to Whitehurst Freeway.
 The street continues through Georgetown under the Whitehurst Freeway; however most westbound traffic exits to the freeway.
 A portion of the street travels in a tunnel underneath Washington Circle, allowing through traffic to avoid the circle.
 Portions of the street are divided into both "local" (or service) lanes and "express" lanes in both directions.

 Proposed

 The Washington Metropolitan Area Transit Authority has been studying the conversion of K Street into part of a proposed busway.
-The route would begin at Georgetown University, cross downtown Washington on K Street, switch to Massachusetts Avenue at Mount Vernon Square, and end at Union Station.
-Currently, the DC Circulator provides service along most of the proposed route, although it must share right of way with other vehicles.
+The route would begin at Georgetown University, cross downtown Washington on K Street, switch to Massachusetts Avenue at Mount Vernon Square, and end at Washington Union Station.
+The DC Circulator provides service along most of the proposed route, although it must share the right of way with other vehicles.

 A streetcar line spanning from 26th Street NW to the H Street line's terminus at Union Station is planned as the next phase of DC's streetcar expansion.

-A proposal announced April 7, 2022, would redesign K Street between 12th and 21st Streets, N.W.
+A proposal announced on April 7, 2022, would redesign K Street between 12th and 21st Streets, N.W.
 The proposal would remove the service lanes in favor of dedicated bus and bicycle lanes.
 Under the proposal, construction would begin in the spring of 2023.